 Palms Ranked by Cold Hardiness

-Below are cold-hardy palms ranked from the top to bottom for cold hardiness and the lowest temperatures each tolerates.
+Below are cold-hardy palm trees ranked from top to bottom for cold hardiness and the lowest temperatures that each tolerates.
 However, they’ll also survive brief dips of temperatures a bit lower.
 If you’re looking for palm trees in Georgia, then these palms are great options.

 Needle Palm (Rhapidophyllum hystrix)

 This multi-trunked palm with deeply divided green and silvery fronds doesn’t flinch in the area’s winters.
-Best of all, it’s a Georgia native.
-Needle palms are tops when it comes to cold hardiness tolerating temperatures as low as -5℉.
+Best of all, they’re native Georgia palm trees.
+Needle palms are at the top when it comes to cold hardiness tolerating temperatures as low as -5℉.

 Dwarf Palmetto (Sabal minor)

-This hardy palm with fan-shaped, glossy-green fronds is another Georgia native that thrives in the area’s conditions, including winter.
+This hardy palm with fan-shaped, glossy-green fronds is another native Georgia palm tree that thrives in the area’s conditions, including winter.
 Dwarf Palmettos withstand temperatures down to 0℉ and brief dips to -5℉.

 Pindo Palm (Butia capitata)